5/8/2025

 President

 And maybe I'll start just on the sort of AI internally, and then Jeff can talk a bit about on the financial impacts and opportunities there.
-You know, I think all of you by now have hopefully saw Toby's note.
-AI is being built into the culture and frankly built in the DNA of how we operate.
-It is now a reflex that is expected of over 8,000 people that work with us.
-So we're really leading into this.
-You know, even just in the last couple of weeks, we've built roughly a dozen MCP servers that pretty much make every single corner of Shopify's work legible, which means that everyone at Shopify now has more access to more information out of much more rapid clip.
-Obviously, the vantage team coming in who are rock stars in AI are going to help take our search capabilities to the next level.
-So we don't just necessarily talk about AI from the superpowers we can give with sidekick and magic to our merchants to make them far more effective.
-But even in terms of how we use it internally to make Shopify more effective in doing our day to day work, we think Shopify is best positioned to leverage that.
+I think all of you by now have hopefully saw Toby's note, AI is being built into the culture and frankly built in the DNA of how we operate.
+It is now a reflex that is expected of our 8,000 people that work with us.
+So we're really leaning into this.
+Even just in the last couple of weeks, we've built roughly a dozen MCP servers that pretty much make every single corner of Shopify's work legible, which means that everyone at Shopify now has more access to more information on a much more rapid clip.
+Obviously, the Vantage team coming in who are rock stars in AI are going to help take our search capabilities to the next level.
+So we don't just necessarily talk about AI from the superpowers we can give with Sidekick and Magic to our merchants to make them far more effective.
+But even in terms of how we use it internally to make Shopify more effective in doing our day-to-day work, we think Shopify is best positioned to leverage that.

 speaker